mahesarya/mahesarya/README.md

 In the past, I have worked with **AAP**(Aam Aadmi Party) as a Data Analyst intern,***Delhi***.

-Currently, I am looking for a full-time role in Data Analytics,Data Science, Machine Learning or related field.

 ### Things I'm good at

 **Languages:** Python,SQL,HTML,CSS.